FoodStandardsAgency/fsa-pl/README.md

 ### About this application

-This application is written using the [Node.js](https://nodejs.org/en/) JavaScript runtime and the [Python](https://www.python.org/download/releases/2.7/) Simple HTTP Server.
+This application is written using the [Node.js](https://nodejs.org/en/) JavaScript runtime and is served locally by the [Python](https://www.python.org/download/releases/2.7/) Simple HTTP Server.

 ### The purpose